Alpha-fetoprotein (AFP) tests in pregnancy

 Understanding AFP tests

-An AFP test is only a screening test.
-The most it can do is point to a possible problem.
+An AFP test is only a screening test - the most it can do is point to a possible problem.
 If the results of an AFP test point to a problem, other tests will be needed to confirm the results.
-Bear in mind that most AFP test results are normal.
-Even when they are not, the results of the follow-up tests most often are.

 - your due date is different than first thought; or

-Some abnormal results show that the fetus may have one of the following problems:
+Sometimes, abnormal results mean that the fetus may have one of the following problems:

 - neural tube defects (problems with the spine, such as spina bifida);